harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators-ko.md

         firstIntDigits
 ```

-I had to assign the result of each smaller operation and pass it over to next operation.
-It's not
+I had to assign the result of each smaller operation to a variable and pass it over to the next
-bad - we see this kind of code often in imperative languages.
-But `|>`, commonly known as `pipe
+operation.
+This is pretty normal - we see this kind of code often in imperative languages.
+But `|>`,
-operator`, can make this code much cleaner.
+commonly known as `pipe operator`, can make this code much easier to understand.

 ```elm
 -- In multiple lines: